Edward Hope Kirkby: Wireless experiments

 Still promoting the patriotic benefits of wireless, in July 1910, Kirkby and Taylor lectured and demonstrated wireless at a meeting of the United Service Institution in Sydney: "Some very interesting experiments were shown last evening by Lieutenant G. A. Taylor and Mr. Kirkby, whose apparatus was commended by Dr. Bell as the equal of any in the world.
 At the conclusion of a lecture by the former a button was pressed, and by means of wireless a flag was run up, a breeze set blowing, a gun fired, and a gramophone played God Save the King."
 The lecture was so well received that Taylor and Kirkby responded with a repeat of the lecture and demonstration at King's Hall, Phillip St, Sydney on 31 August 1910, with proceeds going to the Sydney Hospital radium fund.

 Taylor only lectured, Kirkby manufactured the equipment and demonstrated it, Taylor was the publisher of the magazine Construction for the Master Builders Association.
-The only reference to Taylor’s wireless experimentation without any citations or references was by his biographer Giles in 1954.
-This may have kept Florence, Taylor’s wife, happy as she had commissioned the article that appeared as a supplement to the magazine.
+The only reference to Taylor's wireless experimentation without any citations or references was by his biographer Giles in 1954.
+This may have kept Florence, Taylor's wife, happy as she had commissioned the article that appeared as a supplement to the magazine.

 Father Shaw and Australian Wireless Co

 Wormalds Bros manufacturers of fire protection equipment were getting rich at his expense. and he dissolved his partnership with them.
 He was looking for a place to manufacture his apparatus.
 He was friends with a Catholic priest Father Archibald Shaw MSC.
 He and his superior, Father Guis, built a factory for Kirkby on their land at the procure where Kirkby began manufacturing his fire systems of fire protection.
 The procure was always short of money, and Shaw asked Kirkby to make wireless for him.
-He did and they became very successful, forming a company the Maritime Wireless Company of Australasia.
+He did and they became very successful.
+Kirkby formed a company, the Maritime Wireless Telegraph Company of Australasia, he was the majority shareholder.
+Shaw had no pecuniary interests and was nominated as the figurehead president.